 Some science changes the way we live.
 Some science transforms it.
-Regenerative medicine represents such a transformation – a new era in how we as humans will conquer or prevent disease as we work toward the ultimate goal of restoring health.
+Restorative health techniques represent such a transformation – a new era in how we as humans will conquer or prevent disease as we work toward the ultimate goal of restoring health.

 A Transformative Field

 This utterly transformative field follows a path from single atom to DNA, to an embryo, to the whole of the human body, but represents a new fluidity among what were once thought to be more discreet stages of life.
 Breakthroughs in chemistry, physics, genomics, and computational science now enable scientists and physicians to manipulate biology to offer lifesaving treatments to patients suffering from disease and injury – treatments not just of the symptoms but of the root causes of many once intractable conditions like, Parkinson’s disease, Cerebral Palsy, Type 1 Diabetes, Alzheimer’s disease, asthma, cardiovascular disease, degenerative nerve / bone / joint conditions, and cancer.

 The principles of restorative health techniques are not new – bone marrow transplantation, for example, has been saving lives for more than half a century – but technological advances over the last decade have vastly expanded the potential for restorative health techniques to help harness the power of patients’ own cells, or other therapeutic cells, to repair or replace damaged tissues in the heart and other organs, bones, or even the brain.
 Restoring fully functioning organs and/or repairing a defective biological process could lead to the elimination of the need for lifelong medication for countless patients.